sbashar04/ip-address-management/README.md

     ```
 19. Go to <http://localhost:4200> on browser to see the changes.

-20. To test angular app install the following and run 'npm run test'.
-Your PC should exists a browser like Chrome.
+20. To test angular app install the following and run `npm run test`.
+A browser like Chrome should be installed in you PC.

     ```bash
     Node: v18.17.0